 Training time is dependent upon you.
 Your time, budget and desire to learn are the key determinants of the length of time and your success.
 You will need a minimum of 40 hours flying time, so one can earn a pilots license in a month if they fly every day.
-Some students become licensed pilots in the matter of a few months.
-If you fly two times a week you can conceivably earn your license in five months or less.
+Most students become licensed pilots in the matter of a few months or more.
 Others take more time, even a year or more if they desire.

 Can I bring a friend or significant other on some lessons?

 You can never fly Solo with a passenger until you earn your private pilot certificate.
 Texas Flight will allow the student to bring a friend on their training flight on a case-by-case basis.

 Can I learn to fly in my own plane?

 Absolutely!
 Our goal is to help you be comfortable, no matter what airplane you’re in.